One of the things that makes text marketing so successful is the strict anti-spam policies.

-Our free tools are available to everyone (even if you’re not a SimpleTexting customer!
+Our free tools are available to everyone (even if you’re not a SimpleTexting customer!)
 The best part?
-All compliance language is already auto-filled for you, so you don’t have to worry about forgetting anything from the checklist above.
+These tools will also help you get compliant with the checklist above.

 Giving site visitors a small dose of FOMO (fear of missing out) can be a good thing.
 As long as your CTA is structured in a problem-solution way, you’re letting customers know they can cure their fear by subscribing to your updates.

 Curiosity is another great way to to invite more subscribers.
 This strategy usually works by including a CTA block like the one below within the body of a blog or article that shares tips and tricks on a topic a subscriber would be curious about.

 For organizations with a lot of information to share, it’s not a bad idea to give customers the option to choose the type of news they want to subscribe to.
 The example below from Huffington Post uses some fun, creative groupings that inspire even more clicks than traditional news categories.

 You can also choose to use hard facts as a way to convince customers that it’s worthwhile to share their personal information with you.
 This approach can also serve as a strong trust signal for your business, as you can see in the Basecamp example below.

 If your brand is more lighthearted, lean into it!
 Your CTA can contain all the necessary information while still soliciting a chuckle or two.
 Upworthy is a great example of a witty brand that stays true to itself.

 Sometimes a special offer or discount is more than enough to win over a subscriber.
 Receiving coupons or promotional offers is the number one reason subscribers sign up for an email list, according to a survey from Technology Advice.